 Senator Taylor is a lifelong Texan, born in southeast Texas and raised in Friendswood.
 He attended Baylor University where he received his BBA in 1982.
 Senator Taylor and his wife, Kerri, have raised three children: Trudy, Carly, and Jake, and have just welcomed their first grandchild, Lila.
 Senator Taylor owns Truman Taylor Insurance Agency in Friendswood.
-Prior to his election to Senate District 11 in 2012, Senator Taylor served 10 years in the Texas House of Representatives representing District 24.
-Senator Taylor serves as the Chairman of the Senate Public Education Committee and as a member of the Senate Finance, Business and Commerce, and Intergovernmental Relations Committees.
+Senator Taylor serves as the Chairman of the Senate Education Committee and as a member of the Senate Finance, Business and Commerce, and Intergovernmental Relations Committees.
 Before his election to the Texas Senate in 2012, Senator Taylor served five terms in the Texas House of Representatives.
 During his tenure there, Senator Taylor served as the Chairman of the House Elections Committee, co-chairman of the Windstorm Insurance Legislative Oversight Board, as a member of the House Insurance Committee, the House Select Committee on Voter Identification and Voter Fraud, the Energy Council, and two terms as Chairman of the House Republican Caucus.
-Senator Taylor is honored to have been named a "Taxpayer Advocate" by Texans for Fiscal Responsibility, a "Champion of Free Enterprise" by the Texas Association of Business, and a "Courageous Conservative" by the Texas Conservative Coalition.
-Locally, he was recognized as Galveston Daily News's "2011 Citizen of the Year" and named "Texas Legislative Champion" by the Sealy and Smith Foundation for his efforts to repair the University of Texas Medical Branch after Hurricane Ike.
-One of the roles of which he is most proud is his longtime seat on the board of the Foundation for Hope Village.
+Senator Taylor was recognized as Galveston Daily News's "2011 Citizen of the Year" and named "Texas Legislative Champion" by the Sealy and Smith Foundation for his efforts to repair the University of Texas Medical Branch after Hurricane Ike.
+One of the non-political roles of which he is most proud is his longtime seat on the board of the Foundation for Hope Village.
 This organization supports the operation of Hope Village, a nonprofit residential and day program for individuals with intellectual and developmental disabilities.